chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

         break
 ```

 We are initializing `theta0` and `theta1` to 0.
 Learning rate `alpha` to be `0.001`.
-You must choose a smaller value unless it may not going to converge smoothly.
+You must choose a smaller value or else it may not converge smoothly.
 Also note that you must use temporary values while assigning.

-Now that we have found optimal `theta0` and `theta1` values below we draw a line in top of the first plot.
+Now that we have found optimal `theta0` and `theta1` values below, we draw a line on top of the first plot.

 ```
 theta0: 2.567988282theta1:2.98323417806